Orange County, California: Sports

 The Major League Baseball team in Orange County is the Los Angeles Angels.
 The team won the World Series under manager Mike Scioscia in 2002.
 In 2005, new owner Arte Moreno wanted to change the name to "Los Angeles Angels" in order to better tap into the Los Angeles media market, the second largest in the country.
 However, the standing agreement with the city of Anaheim demanded that they have "Anaheim" in the name, so they became the Los Angeles Angels of Anaheim.
 This name change was hotly disputed by the city of Anaheim, but the change stood, which prompted a lawsuit by the city of Anaheim against Arte Moreno, won by the latter.
-Prior to the 2016 season Moreno and the club officially dropped the Anaheim moniker now simply going by the Los Angeles Angels.
+Prior to the 2016 season Moreno officially dropped the Anaheim moniker, and the club is now simply called the Los Angeles Angels.

-The county's National Hockey League team, the Anaheim Ducks, won the 2007 Stanley Cup beating the Ottawa Senators.
-They also came close to winning the 2003 Stanley Cup finals after losing in Game 7 against the New Jersey Devils.
+The county's National Hockey League team, the Anaheim Ducks, beat the Ottawa Senators to win the 2007 Stanley Cup.
+They also came close to winning the 2003 Stanley Cup, but lost in Game 7 of the finals against the New Jersey Devils.

 The Toshiba Classic, the only PGA Champions Tour event in the area, is held each March at The Newport Beach Country Club.
 Past champions include Fred Couples (2010), Hale Irwin (1998 and 2002), Nick Price (2011), Bernhard Langer (2008) and Jay Haas (2007).
 The tournament benefits the Hoag Hospital Foundation and has raised over $16 million in its first 16 years.

 Orange County SC is a United Soccer League team and are the only professional soccer club in Orange County.
-The team's first season was in 2011 and it was successful as Charlie Naimo's team made it to the quarter-finals of the playoffs.
-With home games played at Championship Soccer Stadium in Orange County Great Park the team looks to grow in the Orange County community and reach continued success.
+In 2011, the team's first season, the then-Los Angeles Blues made it to the quarter-finals of the playoffs under head coach Charlie Naimo.
+With home games played at Championship Soccer Stadium in Orange County Great Park, the team looks to grow in the Orange County community and reach continued success.
 Former and current Orange County SC players include Richard Chaplow, Bright Dike, Maykel Galindo, Carlos Borja, and goalkeeper Amir Abedzadeh.

-Professional football made its debut in 1960 when the Los Angeles Chargers of the American Football League held their inaugural training camp at Chapman University, then known as Chapman College.
+Professional football made its debut in the Orange County area in 1960 when the Los Angeles Chargers of the American Football League held their inaugural training camp at Chapman University, then known as Chapman College.
 In 1966, the AFL considered expansion into the Southern California market and staged a doubleader exhibition at the newly-opened Anaheim Stadium.
 A year later, the National Football League's Los Angeles Rams began holding one preseason game at The Big A for the next three seasons before making a permanent move in time for the 1980 season.
-Though the team had some success, the Rams stayed for only 15 years before relocating to St. Louis in 1995.
+Though the team had some success, the Rams stayed in California for only 15 years before relocating to St. Louis in 1995.
+The Rams later returned to Los Angeles in 2016, but did not return to Orange County, playing home games in Los Angeles Memorial Coliseum from 2016 to 2019 and in SoFi Stadium from 2020 onwards.